IFLA EUROPE COMMITTEE ON

 Two main documents - IFLA Charter for landscape architectural education (with IFLA Europe addenda) and IFLA Guidance Document for Recognition or Accreditation (with IFLA Europe addenda) describe the main principles, aspirations, criteria, content and duration for professional educational programmes in landscape architecture and serve as a basis for the recognition of landscape architecture programmes.

-This Charter, as a universal document, can help in the understanding that landscape architectural education constitutes both the socio-cultural, ecological and professional challenge of the contemporary world; and requires the guarantee of protection, development and urgent action.
+In September 2012, the World Council of IFLA discussed and voted on a revised Charter which incorporates comments and suggestions from each region and from UNESCO.
+This Charter, as universal document, can help in the understanding that landscape architectural education constitutes both the socio-cultural, ecological and professional challenge of the contemporary world; and requires the guarantee of protection, development and urgent action.
 Combined with IFLA Europe’s Addenda, the Charter sets out principles, objectives, criteria and duration requirements for professional educational programmes in landscape architecture.